Eduardo Arriola

-Eduardo Alonso Arriola Carter (born 11 October 1972 in Tela, Atlántida) is a retired Honduran football player.
+Eduardo Alonso Arriola Carter (born 11 October 1972) is a retired Honduran football player.

 Club career

 He has played for Olimpia, Chinese side Guangzhou Baiyunshan and for FAS and Dragón in El Salvador.
 In September 2003, while at FAS, he suffered a serious knee injury which would keep him out for at least 8 months.

 International career

 Arriola made his debut for Honduras in a June 1994 friendly match against Brazil and has earned a total of 6 caps, scoring no goals.
 He has represented his country at the 1997 UNCAF Nations Cup.

 His final international game was an April 1997 UNCAF Nations Cup match against El Salvador.